-- In a sample survey, inferences about the target population are drawn from the data collected from the sample.
+16 In a sample survey, inferences about the target population are drawn from the data collected from the sample.
 Errors due to extension of the conclusions based on one sample to the entire population are known as sampling errors.
-The sampling error of an estimate is the difference between the estimated value obtained from a sample and the actual value from the population.
-Factors influencing the sampling error include the sample size, the sample design, method of estimation, the variability of the population and the characteristics studied. - The most common measure of the sampling error of an estimate is its standard error, which is a measure of the variation among the estimates derived from all possible samples.
+The sampling error of an estimate is the extent of variation between the estimated value obtained from a sample and the true value from the population.
+Factors influencing the sampling error include the sample size, the sample design, method of estimation, the variability of the population and the characteristics studied.

+17 A common measure of the sampling error of an estimate is its standard error, which is a measure of the variation among the estimates derived from all possible samples.
 An alternative measure is the relative standard error of an estimate which indicates the standard error relative to the magnitude of the estimate.
-As a general rule, the smaller the group whose size is estimated or from which an estimate is being derived, the less precise that estimate is. - A sample estimate and an estimate of its standard error can be used to construct an interval that will, at specified levels of confidence, include the actual value.
-By statistical convention, the confidence level has been set at 95 per cent. - For the 2012 survey, the estimated sampling errors of the main resident labour force estimates were as follows:
+As a general rule, the smaller the group whose size is estimated or from which an estimate is being derived, the less precise that estimate is.

+18 A sample estimate and an estimate of its standard error can be used to construct an interval that will, at specified levels of confidence, include the true value.
+By statistical convention, the confidence level has been set at 95 per cent.

+19 For the 2014 survey, the estimated sampling errors of the main resident labour force estimates were as follows: